kennytm/rfcs/text/0000-dyn-type/30-Changes.md

 | Extern type    | false                       |
 | Custom DST     | Same as `needs_drop::<T::Reduced>` |

+The `drop_in_place` for custom DST will work by dropping its reduction in place.

 ## Unsize

 Modify `core::marker::Unsize` trait to: